What should I do if my flight has been canceled or delayed? - KRDO

 If you’ve booked through Expedia or another third-party site, you’ll have to deal through them when there’s a cancellation.

 If price is the same, Keyes suggested you book directly with the airline.
-In case something goes wrong, “it makes it much more complicated with multiple sets of policies.”
+In case something goes wrong, “it makes it much more complicated with multiple sets of policies” when you booked via a third party.

 US PIRG, a consumer advocacy group, suggests you avoid layovers when booking if possible.
 The more times you stop, the more chances for something to go wrong.